 My first coin today is a Syro-Phoenician Tetradrachm of Caracalla, from Sidon with Europa on the reverse.
 Sidon is named for King Sidon son of Canaan, mentioned in Genesis 10.1-32 in the genealogy of Noah after the flood.
+Sidon the first son of Canaan, who was the youngest son of Ham, who was the son of Noah.

 Europa, daughter of King Agenor of Tyre was abducted by Zeus, disguised as a bull, and taken to the shores of the continent which was named after her, Europa.
-The city of Sidon had a large template dedicated to Europa, built in Phoenician style, with two large columns in front.
+The city of Sidon had a large temple dedicated to Europa, built in Phoenician style, with two large columns in front.

 Enlèvement d'Europe (The Abduction of Europa) by Nöel-Nicolas Coypel, Public Domain, via Wikimedia Commons